GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Developing novel methods for interacting with humanoid robots encompasses several challenges related to their embodiment.
 Robotic platforms suffer from severe limitations that sometimes impede applying data-intensive techniques.
 Because robots are physical systems, data-intensive and trial-error approaches are challenging to scale.
-In the following, we explore why simulation plays a pivotal role in numerical science and, more specifically, in addressing the challenges of robotics.
+In the following, we explore why simulation plays a pivotal role in numerical science and, more specifically, in addressing robotics challenges.

 // Importance of simulation in science
 Simulation offers an alternative tool to experiment with new techniques.